-In executing scenario analyses, the FDIC should be mindful of the interplay among correlated risks.
-Sudden, large shocks to a bank's portfolio could be more damaging than risks accruing over time in a more manageable fashion.
-Regional banks, for example, could be at particular risk from geographically correlated risks, such as wildfires or hurricanes.
-Although non-regional banks benefit from geographical diversity, they are not immune to correlated risks.
-Climate change may cause shifting environmental conditions and extreme weather events that affect large portions of the world at the same time.
-Furthermore, transition risks are also correlated.
-Under a scenario that includes decarbonization due to policy or technology changes, for example, there may be mass devaluation of oil and gas assets.
-This could lead to large portions of a bank's portfolio losing value simultaneously.
-The Federal Reserve Bank of New York has published research investigating the risk to banks from various stranded asset scenarios that may be useful in informing the FDIC's thinking.
+or technology changes, for example, there may be mass devaluation of oil and gas assets.80 This could lead to large portions of a bank's portfolio losing value simultaneously.
+The Federal Reserve Bank of New York has published research investigating the risk to banks from various stranded asset scenarios that may be useful in informing the Board's thinking.81

-V. The FDIC should consider how to mitigate potential harm to disadvantaged communities from banks' climate risk management strategies.
-(Draft Principles Section I, "Introduction," Section II, "General Principles," and Question 10)
+V. The Board should consider how to mitigate potential harm to disadvantaged communities from banks' climate risk management strategies.